wcarmon/docs/golang/io.http.server.md

 # Key Concepts
 1. Each request handled in its own goroutine
-1. http Server handles triggeres [context Cancellation](./context.md) when connection lost
+1. http Server triggeres [context Cancellation](./context.md) when connection lost

 # Server